 I wish I could say I was the clever person who thought about the topic in this article.
 (If it was the case, I would probably have gotten my life together earlier.)
 But that’s not the case.
 I am writing this article because I fell into this amazing TEDxBend video by Emilie Wapnick called “Why Some of Us Don’t Have One True Calling”.
 You can watch it right here.
 It really hit the spot and I thought many other people were probably in the same situation as I was.
 I’ve never heard about “multipotentiality” before but boy I wish I did.
 Emilie is the founder and creative director of Puttylike, a website for people who have many interests and creative pursuits.
-And of course, as a multipotentialite herself, she does different things like writing, speaking, teaching, designing, art making, researching, philosophize, exploring, and thinking.
+And of course, as a multipotentialite herself, she does different things like writing, speaking, teaching, designing, art-making, researching, philosophize, exploring, and thinking.
 That has been a major discovery for me.
 Growing up, I didn’t know what to answer when people asked me what I wanted to be.
 And honestly, even today, despite the fact that I do full-time photography, I’m still unsure of how to categorize myself!

 According to Wikipedia, “Multipotentiality” is defined by: “an educational and psychological term referring to the ability and preference of a person, particularly one of strong intellectual or artistic curiosity, to excel in two or more different fields.
 It can also refer to an individual whose interests span multiple fields or areas, rather than being strong in just one.[…] By contrast, those whose interests lie mostly within a single field are called “specialists.”